turanszkij/WickedEngine/CONTRIBUTING.md

 - all engine header files have .h extension, while compiled source files have .cpp extension
 - all third party libraries are in their respective folders within the project directory
 - generally, function names start with Uppercase, variable names with lowercase
-- Very short, inline function names can start with lowercase
+- very short, inline function names can start with lowercase
 - member and global variables usually use camelCase formatting: int myGlobalVariable;
 - temporary variables on stack sometimes use lowercase formatting like this: int tmp_variable_on_stack;
 - prefer having braces on their own line when writing loops, branches, functions or whatever